ihuston/python-cf-examples/README.md

     $ cd ../03-services-redis
     $ cf push

-The manifest specifies that this app should be bound to the myredis service instancet that you just created.
+The manifest specifies that this app should be bound to the myredis service instance that you just created.

 Putting it all together
 =======================